 Spring Island Plantation Company Collection – South Carolina

-The Boathouse Restaurant – Charleston, South Carolina
+The Boathouse Restaurant – Charleston, S.C.

 The Signal Companies – South Carolina

-The White House, Historic Foundation – Washington, DC.
+The White House, Historic Foundation – Washington, D.C.

 Thompson Industries – New York, N.Y.